Airspace around Ballina Byron Gateway Airport now includes Class D and Class C controlled airspace.

 -

-Learn where the new control zone and associated controlled airspace will be, along with visual flight rules (VFR) approach and check points.
+- Learn where the new control zone and associated controlled airspace is, along with visual flight rules (VFR) approach points and checkpoints.
 Ensure you know how to use them.

-If you fly a drone, check a CASA-verified drone safety app before you fly.
+- If you operate a drone, check a CASA-verified drone safety app before you fly.
 It shows where you can fly and if you need approval.

 -